catalyst/moodle-tool_securityquestions/README.md

 Resetting User Lockouts
 -----------------------
 From the Site Administration Menu, navigate to Plugins->Security Questions->Reset Security Question Lockouts.
 This page allows site administrators to reset accounts that are locked out from resetting their password due to repeated failed security question verification.
-Administrators can enter an User ID to reset the lockout on that account, and clear the lockout counter, so users will have a fresh set of attempts at answering the prompted questions.
-There is a checkbox that optionally allows administrators to also clear user responses to the questions, after which users will be prompted set new responses on their next login.
-If user responses are cleared, they will not be prompted to answer any questions on attempting to reset their password, so they will not be denied from accessing the service due to lack of password and security questions.
+Administrators can click 'Clear Responses' next to a locked out users name in the table, to clear their responses if necessary, and then click 'Reset Lockout' and clear the lockout counter, so users will have a fresh set of attempts at answering the prompted questions.
+If a user has their responses cleared, the next time the user logs in, they will be prompted set new responses.
+They will be able to dismiss this prompt however, and will not be prompted to answer any questions on attempting to reset their password, so they will not be denied from accessing the service due to lack of password and security questions.

 Installation
 ------------